beastacorp/exiftool-metadata-stripper/README.md

 A stripped-down, removal-only companion to ExifTool.
 It does exactly one
 thing: delete all metadata from the files or folders you give it.
 There is no tag editor, no "set a value", no swapping, no renaming, no format conversion.
-If you need to *edit* metadata, use the full `exiftool` command-line tool one directory up -- this tool is deliberately not that.
+If you need to *edit* metadata, use the full `exiftool` -- this tool is deliberately not that.

 ## What's here